d48/adr-tools/README.md

     superceded by the new ADR.
 It then opens the new ADR in your editor of choice.

+    To generate a table of contents for all ADRs,

+        adr generate toc

 3. For further information, use the built in help:

         adr help